orchestral/orchestra/docs/README.md

-# Orchestra Documentation
+# Orchestra Platform Documentation

-Orchestra Bundle come with an offline documentation, to view this please download and enable `bundocs` bundle, see [Bundocs Bundle](http://bundles.laravel.com/bundle/bundocs) for more detail.
+Orchestra Platform Bundle come with an offline documentation, to view this please download and enable `bundocs` bundle, see [Bundocs Bundle](http://bundles.laravel.com/bundle/bundocs) for more detail.